 - Similar story in North America (again in retail) where Target USA launched themselves into the Canadian market.
 With an attitude of ‘a champion USA team’ that could take over the Canadian market, and “we know this business”.
 A complication with internal project challenges left them failing to deliver customer value, cost: US$7billion. (the full story here).

 The perspective of the leaders is critical to success.
-A sense of arrogance, that it is all about us, “look at what we can do”, versus the humility of leadership teams that listen to their customers and recognise that without delivering value to the customer, they will soon become irrelevant.
+It can be a sense of arrogance.
+That it is all about us, “look at what we can do“, versus the humility of leadership teams that listen to their customers and recognise that without delivering value to the customer, they will soon become irrelevant.

 Imperative 2: Focus on Results